jaredpalmer/razzle/packages/razzle-plugin-typescript/README.md

   plugins: [
     {
       name: 'typescript',

-      // These are the default options.
       options: {
-        // Set useBabel to true if you want to keep using babel for JS/TS interoperability, or
-        // or if you want to apply any babel-transforms to typescript files
         useBabel: false,

-        // Any option you want to pass to ts-loader: https://github.com/TypeStrong/ts-loader
         tsLoader: {
           transpileOnly: true,
           experimentalWatchApi: true,
         },

-        // Any option you want to pass to fork-ts-checker-webpack-plugin: https://github.com/Realytics/fork-ts-checker-webpack-plugin
         forkTsChecker: {
           tsconfig: './tsconfig.json',
           tslint: './tslint.json',